-- a. as economically disadvantaged; - b. from major racial and ethnic groups; - c. as having a disability, inclusive of students with Section 504 plans and students with individualized education programs (IEPs), separately and in total; and - d. with limited English proficiency, including immigrant children and youth. - e. as students who are publicly funded to attend an approved independent school.
+- a. as economically disadvantaged; - b. from major racial and ethnic groups, as defined by the US Census Bureau; - c. as having a disability, inclusive of students with Section 504 plans and students with individualized education programs (IEPs), separately and in total; - d. with limited English proficiency, including immigrant children and youth; and - e. as students who are publicly funded to attend an approved independent school.